-Global climate model simulations are conducted with the Community Earth System Model version 1.2 (CESM, Hurrell et al., 2013).
-Historical sea surface temperatures (SSTs) and sea ice fractions are prescribed using transient monthly observations from a merged product combining the Hadley Centre sea ice and SST data set, version 1 (HadISST1) up to 1981 with the weekly optimum interpolation SST analysis version 2 by the National Oceanic and Atmospheric Administration (Hurrell et al., 2008, NOAA OIv2 hereafter).
-We produce SSTs and sea ice consistent with the different background climates as described in Sect.
+- 40 Global climate model simulations are conducted with the Community Earth System Model version 1.2 (CESM, Hurrell et al., 2013).
+Historical sea surface temperatures (SSTs) and sea ice fractions are prescribed using transient monthly observations from a merged product combining the Hadley Centre sea ice and SST data set, version 1 (HadISST1) up to 1981 with the weekly optimum interpolation SST analysis version 2 by the National Oceanic and Atmospheric Administration (NOAA OIv2) thereafter (Hurrell et al., 2008).
+We produce SSTs and sea ice consistent with the different background climates as - 45 described in Sect.
 2.4 and Sect.
 2.5.
 To simulate the Earth's atmosphere, CESM utilizes the Community Atmosphere Model version 5.3 (CAM5, Neale et al., 2012).
 Here we couple CAM5 to a nudging module to control the atmospheric circulation as described in Sect.
 2.2.
 For the representation of land surface processes, CESM uses the Community Land Model version 4 (CLM4, Lawrence et al., 2011; Oleson et al., 2010).
-CAM5 and CLM4 are both run on 0.9° x 1.25° horizontal resolution with 30 layers up to 2 hPa for the atmospheric component (CAM5) and 10 hydrologically-active soil layers down to 3.8 m for the land component (CLM4).
-Solar forcing follows the model default historical data until the end of 2005 and historical and future simulations of the forcing compiled for CMIP6 thereafter, as in Wehrli et al. (2019, for CMIP6 solar forcing see Matthes et al., 2017).
-Aerosols and land use/vegetation follow CMIP5 recommendations for the 20th century simulation until the end of 2005 and the Representative Concentration Pathway 8.5 thereafter (RCP8.5, van Vuuren et al., 2011).
-Likewise, greenhouse
+CAM5 and CLM4 are both run on 0.9° x 1.25° horizontal resolution with 30 layers up to 2 hPa for the atmospheric component (CAM5) and 10 hydrologically-active soil layers down to 3.8 m for the - 50 land component (CLM4).
+Solar forcing follows the model default historical data until the end of 2005 and historical and future simulations of the forcing compiled for CMIP6 thereafter, as in Wehrli et al. (2019) (see Matthes et al., 2017, for solar forcing).
+Aerosols and land use/vegetation follow CMIP5 recommendations for the 20th century simulation until the end of 2005 and the representative concentration pathway 8.5 thereafter (RCP8.5, van Vuuren et al., 2011).
+Likewise, greenhouse gases (GHGs) follow CMIP5 historical recommendations and then after 2006 they are prescribed from observations for CO2, CH4, N2O, and - 55 RCP8.5 for other GHGs.
+Observed global means of CO2, CH4, and N2O were obtained from NOAA (CO2: Dlugokencky and